mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ### BEDTIME AT 1700

-This afternoon, I felt like I was **hit by a truck**.
-Cold, shivers, and a headache.
-I went to bed at stayed there until morning.
-I am not sure if this is a reaction to life stress from this week or (likely) the after-effects of the Moderna vaccine from [last week](ironman2021-16weeksout?thu).
+<span style="color:red;">This afternoon, I felt like I was **hit by a truck**.</span>  Cold, shivers, and a headache.
+I went to bed for a nap and didn't get up until morning.
+I am not sure if this is a reaction to life stress from this week or quite posibly, the after-effects of the Moderna vaccine from [last week](ironman2021-16weeksout?thu).
+The symtoms do check the boxes even if a week late.

 <!---->
 ## FRIDAY MAY 21